Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Rnnn** Grace period in milliseconds (supported in RRF 3.3 and later).
 When filling the movement queue from empty, the system waits for this amount of time after the last movement command was received before starting movement.
 This is to allow the movement queue to fill more before movement is started when commands are received from USB, Telnet or another serial channel.
 It should not be needed when processing a GCode file from the SD card.
 * **Qn** (optional, RRF3.3 and later) Movement queue number, default 0.
 Some builds of RRF have a secondary movement queue.
 You can configure the length of that queue by specifying Q1.

-Different features of motion control firmware may have competing demands on microcontroller RAM.
-In particular, operations that use many short segments (e.g. laser rastering) need longer movement queues than typical 3D printing, but have fewer motors to control.
-This command allows the movement queue parameters to be adjusted so that the queue can be lengthened if necessary, or kept short if a long movement queue is not needed and there are other demands on RAM.
+### Notes

 M595 without any parameters reports the length of the movement queue and the number of per-motor movement objects allocated.

 ## M600: Filament change pause

+*Supported in firmware 2.02 and later.*

-This command behaves like M226 except that if macro file filament-change.g exists in /sys on the SD card, it is run in preference to pause.g.
-Supported in firmware 2.02 and later.
+This command behaves like [M226](/User_manual/Reference/Gcodes/M226) except that if macro file filament-change.g exists in /sys on the SD card, it is run in preference to pause.g.

 ## M650: Set peel move parameters